41x3n/Impact-of-lockdown-in-India-COVID-19/README.md

 ![After Lockdown](https://imgur.com/D72MOYV.png)

 ---

 ## Project Description
 Using the data provided by [University of Kalyani](https://github.com/kalyaniuniversity/COVID-19-Datasets) we analyzed and visualized the Covid-19 cases across Indian states and union territories.
 We found out the top 5 worse hit states alongside the states which have been performing better than the rest.
 We also found out mortality rate and recovery rate across Indian states.
-We also predicted the number of cases that could have taken place in April if no Lockdown was implemented by the Indian Goverment.
-And in the end we used FBProphet's forecasting tools to figure out how each phases of lockdown affected the future number of cases and if starting Unlockdown on June 1 was a bad idea.
+We also predicted the number of cases that could have taken place in April if no Lockdown was implemented by the Indian Government.
+And in the end, we used FBProphet's forecasting tools to figure out how each phase of lockdown affected the future number of cases and if starting Unlockdown on June 1 was a bad idea.

 ---